htaunay/noise/README.md

 #### Frequency

 Period at which data is sampled.
-Think as this param as defining how many variations (i.e tiles) of the noise will appear in a side of the texture, e.g. if the **frequency** is set to two, you would have 2x2 samples in the output.
+Think of it as way of defining how many variations (i.e tiles) of the noise will appear in a side of the texture, e.g. if the **frequency** is set to two, you would have 2x2 samples in the output.

-This parameters accepts floats, and therefore if you give it a non-integer, the trailing sampled data in each dimension will be capped accordingly.
+This parameters accepts floats, and therefore if you give it a non-integer input, the trailing sampled data in each dimension will be capped accordingly.

 #### Octaves